RCG Home Rescue Team

 Bridge Solutions

 Sometimes you just need a bridge to get to the other side.
-Whether it's temporary financing, a quick purchase with delayed closing, or creative terms — we can structure deals that work for your unique situation.
+Whether it's temporary financing, a quick purchase with delayed closing, or creative terms — we structure deals that work.

 Best for: Complex situations that don't fit normal boxes

-Important: We only work with vetted, ethical investors who we've done business with before.
-No wholesalers looking to flip your contract, no predatory offers.
-Our job is to make sure you understand ALL your options and get the best outcome for YOUR situation — whether that's a traditional sale, an investor purchase, or keeping your home.
+Important: We only work with vetted, ethical investors we've done business with before.
+No wholesalers flipping your contract, no predatory offers.
+Our job is to make sure you understand all your options and get the best outcome for your situation.

 Don't Let Investors Take Your Equity at Auction

-If your home has equity and you let it go to sheriff's sale, any extra money investors bid goes to the LENDER — not you.
+If your home has equity and you let it go to sheriff's sale, any extra money investors bid typically goes to the lender — not you.

-Here's what most people don't understand: At a sheriff's sale auction, investors bid against each other.
-If your home is worth $300K and you owe $200K, you might think "great, someone will bid it up and I'll get the difference."
-Wrong.
-That overbid goes to pay the lender and any junior liens.
+At a sheriff's sale auction, investors bid against each other.
+If your home is worth $300K and you owe $200K, you might think the difference comes back to you.
+In most cases, the overbid goes to pay the lender and junior liens.
 You walk away with nothing — even though you had $100K in equity.

 Home worth $300K.
 You owe $200K.
 Investor bids $250K at auction.
 The lender gets $250K.
 Junior liens get paid.
 You get $0.